travel

 Top Gluten-Free Travel Destinations

-• Italy: Surprisingly, Italy is one of the most gluten-free-friendly countries in the world.
+• Italy: Surprisingly, Italy is one of the most gluten-free friendly countries in the world.
 You’ll find gluten-free pasta, pizza, and bread widely available, especially in tourist areas.
+Read more about Rome, Florence, or the Amalfi Coast

 • Australia: Cities like Sydney and Melbourne have a booming gluten-free restaurant scene, with many eateries offering dedicated gluten-free menus.